Priority Snow Plan

 - Trouble spots

-- Remove barriers of snow and ice at important intersections along major routes
+- Clearing barriers of snow and ice at important intersections along major routes, this includes reducing windrows at busy crosswalks and wheelchair curb ramps for better access

 - Finishing work on major routes (turn lanes, on/off ramps)